 Text neck is exactly what it sounds like: a postural disorder resulting from spending too much time staring down at cellphones or other devices.
 It can result in neck pain, soreness, and pain in the back and shoulders.

 Typically, when you hold your head straight, gravity only applies 10 to 12 pounds of force to the neck.
 But as the angle between the neck and the vertical plane increases, so does the amount of force.
 When you look down at your phone, your head is most likely at a 60-degree angle.
 At this angle, you’ll feel 60 pounds of force on your neck.
-“The force is similar to having a small child on your neck,” says James Bickley, PT, DPT, a physical therapist at Anne Arundel Medical Center.
+“The force is similar to having a small child on your neck,” says James Bickley, PT, DPT, a physical therapist at Anne Arundel Medical Group (AAMG) Physical Therapy.

 According to James, this disorder is most commonly seen in younger people, but can also be seen in middle-aged patients, as well.